vmware/versatile-data-kit/CONTRIBUTING.md

 A typical development workflow has the following process:
 - Create a topic branch from where you want to base your work, naming your branch according to our naming convention.
 For example `person/`.
 - Make commits in logical units.
-- Make sure your commit messages are with the proper format, quality and descriptiveness.
+- Use clear commit titles and commit descriptions.
 - Push your changes to the topic branch in your fork.
-- Create a pull request from that commit.
+- Create a pull request from commit.

 We follow the GitHub workflow.
 See [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) for more information.